Marcosmgs/soulandsurf/README.md

 #### Navigation Bar

-The Navigation Bar is 100% reposive for all types of devices.
-It contains links to the Logo on the left side and to the navigation menu on the right side of the bar, the menu cosist of a Home page, Gallery and Sign up page, in which all this pages the navigation bar will be feature the same.
+The Navigation Bar is 100% responsive for all types of devices.
+It contains links to the Logo on the left side and to the navigation menu on the right side of the bar, the menu consist of a Home page, Gallery and Sign up page, in which all this pages the navigation bar will be feature the same.

 This Navigation menu will help the user easily navigate through the website across all screen sizes without having to use a back button to goes back to previous pages.

 ![NAVIGATION BAR SCREENSHOOT](documentation/menu-feature1.png)

-#### The Surfer page image
+#### The Surfer Page Image

-The Surfer page contain a photograph with textbox, which gives to the user the location and a hint of what is the porpouse of the page.
+The Surfer page contain a photograph with a text box, which signal to the user the location and a hint of what is the purpose of the page.

-The text box gives a small introduction and the image gives an achivement sensation to user looking for improvement also it has a nice animation to grab users attention.
+The text box gives a small introduction and the image gives an achievement sensation to user looking for improvement also it has a motion animation to grab users attention.

 (The animation was inpired by Love Running project from CI)